intentframe/intentframe/demo/tests/root_demo/README.md

    the test harness narrows to the action that the demo actually exercises under root.
 See [`docs/root_demo/executor-root-mode.md`](../../../docs/root_demo/executor-root-mode.md) — "Why this shape exists".
-2. **Empty `intent_limits`** — spend / deletion limits are irrelevant here.
+2. **Policy-file controlled proof tracks.** The default file demonstrates the deterministic clamp; `--policy test_policy_root_semantic_only.yaml` exercises the same corpus against the semantic proof track.

-Values that **must stay in sync with `bootstrap.py`** if it changes:
+Values in the deterministic policy that **must stay in sync with `bootstrap.py`** if it changes:

 - `terminal_constraint.blocked_patterns` (including `sudo`, `rm -rf /`, …)
+- `terminal_constraint.deny_capabilities`
 - `safe` / `unsafe` classification per action (matches `SAFE_ACTIONS` /
   `UNSAFE_ACTIONS` in `bootstrap.py`)

-The YAML's header comment names the exact source-of-truth lines.
+The YAML headers name the intended source-of-truth lines.
 There is currently **no CI drift check** — reviewers need to spot mismatches manually.
-If the gateway's root profile evolves in a way this YAML doesn't track, the test may pass with stale semantics.
+If the gateway's root profile evolves in a way the deterministic YAML doesn't track, the default test may pass with stale semantics.

 ---